 Via Amazon: What a Swell Party It Was!

 Neha Khullar has taken that inclination and turned it into a years-long passion.
-The end result of all that travel was this remarkable cookbook.
+The result of all that travel was this remarkable cookbook.
 With a deft eye for the delicious, Ms. Khullar has created a joyful treatise on humble foods from across the world.
 Avocado shakes from Dubai, Croatian Cevapcici, Bubble and Squeak from England, Pambazos from Mexico City, Israeli Beets.
-This book spans the world in search of cheap eats and shows you how to make them yourself, easily.
+This book spans the world searching for cheap eats and shows you how to make them yourself, easily.

 Via Amazon: Palate Passport